 What rental yield range am I looking for?

-It really depends what is suitable for your financial situation and your wealth-building goals.
+It really depends on what is suitable for your financial situation and your wealth-building goals.
 If you’re more focused on cash flow, you’ll probably choose a higher-yielding property with fewer prospects for rapid capital growth.
 On the other hand, you might buy a property with significant capital growth potential but a lower rental yield.
 Each scenario will have its own set of considerations to review.

 When you are shopping around for an investment property, you will hear comments about yields.
-Often the yield being referred to is the gross yield and not the net yield which will provide a higher percentage so make sure you ask which yield they are talking about.
+Often the yield being referred to is the gross rental yield and not the net rental yield which will provide a higher percentage so make sure you ask which yield they are talking about.

 Even if you’re not currently looking at buying an investment property, calculating the gross and net rental yield on your current properties to determine what changes you could potentially make to increase your yield is worthwhile doing and we recommend you speak with a qualified and legal professional for tailored advice before you make any big changes to your finance and investments.